cynddl/sublime-text-merlin/README.md

 ## About

-This plugin for Sublime Text 3 allow you to analyse OCaml source code, autocomplete and infer types while writing.
+This plugin for Sublime Text 3 allows you to analyse OCaml source code, autocomplete and infer types while writing.
 It checks automatically for syntax or typing errors.

 ## Installation